DavidHe1127/2DBarcode/README.md

 ##### Use module in your code
 ````
 /*
- * @param {String} color - ONLY supports Hex color as shown below.
+ * @param {String} color - supports Hex color and color name.
 Use black if passed color cannot be resolved
  */
 var blob = mod.buildQrcode({
 	"width" : 50,